kingsman142/Projects/README.md

 =====Racing Game=====
 A game where you can drive around a racetrack with a racecar.
 Written in C++, it utilizes the SFML 2.3.2 library for graphics.
 In order to be ran, the respective files must be put into a project and linked correctly.
 NOT FINISHED

+=====Random Terrain=====
+Generates random terrain and displays it to the user in a JFrame.
+Currently, the RandomTerrain.java file generates terrain using the midpoint displacement algorithm, so the terrain is one-dimensional.